robottaway/k8s-aws-terraform-ansible/README.md

-# Kubernetes not the hardest way (or "Provisioning a Kubernetes Cluster on AWS using Terraform and Ansible")
+# Kubernetes on AWS care of Terraform and Ansible

 A worked example to provision a Kubernetes cluster on AWS from scratch, using Terraform and Ansible.
 A scripted version of the famous tutorial